Jollerprutt/proxmox-node/README.md

 # Proxmox Node Building
 These instructions are for building and configuring Proxmox hardware.

-Ideally you want to configure three or more Proxmox hardmetal hosts so you can create a Proxmox cluster.
-A minimum of three Proxmox hosts is required to form a quorum in the event a node fails.
+Ideally you want to install three or more hardmetal Proxmox hosts so you can create a Proxmox cluster.
+A minimum of three Proxmox hosts is needed to form a quorum in the event a node fails.

-But you can start with a single Proxmox host and add more later.
+But you can start with a single Proxmox host (primary host) and add more later.

 Here are the types of hardware I use:
 >  **Build A**